jeremynoesen/homebridge-dyson-bp01/README.md

 - `macAddress` is optional, but recommended if you have multiple BroadLink RMs, so the plugin can use the right one.
 - `exposeSensors` is required.
 Set to true if your BroadLink RM has the sensor cable to expose the temperature and humidity sensors.

-Restart Homebridge after changing any of the settings for them to take effect.
+Restart Homebridge after changing any of these settings for them to take effect.

 ## Demonstration